qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - You can post-process the command list, such as sorting, filtering.
 If the data is sharded, the mutation command can dispatch to specific shard.
 - In distributed system, there is a log (command list) that's synchronized between nodes using a consensus protocol (like Raft).
 The log is source-of-truth: the mutable state is completely derived from the log (and previous state checkpoints).
 - The idea of turning operations into data is also adopted by [io_uring](https://en.wikipedia.org/wiki/Io_uring) and modern graphics APIs (Vulkan, Metal, WebGPU).
+- The idea of turning mutation into insertion is also adopted by ClickHouse.
+In ClickHouse, direct mutaiton is not performant.
+Mutate-by-insert is faster, but querying require aggregate both the old data and new mutations.

 The previous code rewritten using deferred mutation: